Differentiate Your Practice: Tyson Downs Interviewed By Howard Farran, DDS Of Dentistry of Dentistry Uncensored

 Howard: So, we put this podcast on DentalTown but I also own OrthoTown, and the magazines mailed each month to 10,800.
 I've always noticed the orthodontists are twice as intense marketers than the general dentist.
 Do you think it's because, you know, the average Invisalign ortho case is $6,500 whereas the dentist, he's gonna get a new patient, it's gonna be a cleaning, exam, and x-ray and a couple fillings?

 Have you noticed that with orthodontists?
-Because you say you serve the industries of dentistry, plastic surgery, physicians, health care professionals, orthodontists, drug rehab, psychologists, physician groups, accountants, and lawyers.
+Because you say you serve the industries of dentistry, plastic surgery, physicians, health care professionals, orthodontists, drug rehab, psychologists, physician groups, dental accountants, and lawyers.
 So, tell me the difference between your dentist clients and your orthodontist clients.

 Tyson: The main difference, you hit the nail on the head, is, you know, these typical cases that are coming in for an orthodontist are higher in value typically, not always, but you know, generally they are.